psychotimmy/aoc2023-cpm/README.md

 Day11-1.pas - runs in 14 minutes 56 seconds using the puzzle data.

-Day11-2.pas - takes 1 minute 42 seconds for the 441 galaxy pairs of galaxy 1 to be evaluated, 52 minutes 40 seconds to complete
-the pairs for galaxy 150 and is likely to take somewhere in the order of 2 hours for a complete run.
-The main difference between the two parts is the speed of BIGILIB.PAS.
+Day11-2.pas - runs in 1 hours 38 minutes using the puzzle data.
+The main difference between the two parts of day 11 is the speed of BIGILIB.PAS.

 Day13-1.pas - runs in 26 seconds using the puzzle data.